Explore Legendary Mayan Ruins & Remnants of an Ancient Civilization in the Tropical Jungle

 This morning, visit nearby Ixpanpajul Nature Park, a wild reserve surrounding this cradle of Maya culture.
 The park has 200 tree species, 150 bird species and 40 different mammals, all of which you'll look for on rain forest walks

-This morning we visit nearby Ixpanpajul Nature Park, a wild reserve amid the cradle of the Mayan culture.
-The park has 200 species of trees, 150 species of birds and 40 different mammal species, which we encounter on rainforest walks over a series of suspension bridges through the canopy.
-For the more adventurous, there is an exciting zip-line option - a chance to whiz through the treetops on a system of cables and platforms that will have you swinging alongside the monkeys!
-This afternoon, we return to Nitún for a final afternoon to relax or explore along the lake.
+through the canopy on a series of suspension bridges.
+For adrenaline-seekers, choose an exciting zip line opportunity—a chance to whiz through the treetops on a system of cables and platforms that will have you swinging alongside the monkeys!
+This afternoon, return to Las Lagunas to relax or explore the private reserve.

 Day 4: Fly to Belize City / Depart

-After breakfast at our hotel, we board an early flight to Belize City to connect with homeward flights.
-(Please note that onward flights from Belize International Airport should not be booked prior to 12 noon.)
+After breakfast at your hotel, board an early flight to Belize City to connect with homeward flights.
+Please note that onward flights from Belize International Airport should not be booked for departure earlier than noon.

 Physical Rating: Moderate